bigskysoftware/htmx/README.md

 > "When a user clicks on this button, issue an AJAX request to /example, and replace the entire button with the response"

-Kutty is based on [intercooler.js](http://intercoolerjs.org) and is the successor to that project.
+htmx is based on [intercooler.js](http://intercoolerjs.org) and is the successor to that project.

 ## Website & Docs